 The work to the end blocks was also exceptional.
 Completely prefabricated, including the glazing, they were delivered in containers and lifted into position on the façade by crane.
 Stepped insulating glass units combined with structural silicone joints produce a flush appearance that harmonises well with the large-format stone slabs.

-Header image, 1st, 2nd & 3rd slide image © Museum of Fine Arts
+Reference overview, header, 1st & 4th slide image © Museum of Fine Arts